 John Muir Trail, 2018, Second Week, Kearsarge to MTR

-The first part of the trip ended with a zero day in Independence, which was wonderful!
+The first part of the trip ended with a zero day in Independence, which was wonderful!!
 A full day of R and R in Independence was greatly appreciated.
-We went to the local museum, which has lots of information about Indian history and the Japanese interment camp at Manzanar.
+We went to the local museum, which has lots of information about Indian history and the Japanese internment camp at Manzanar.
+Gary’s Mom was a young woman at Manzanar during the war, and Gary’s Dad was fighting in Italy and Germany.
 Fully rested, and hoping that our food drop had been left at the Charlotte Lake Ranger station, we headed up Kearsarge Pass.
 Although our packs were pretty light since we weren’t carrying much food, it was a tiring climb.
 We got to Charlotte Lake by 3 or so.
 The plan was for Ken from Berner Packers to leave our food drop at the ranger station.
 We found a nice campsite at Charlotte Lk, and retrieved our food from the ranger station with a sigh of relief.

 The next day we got an early start up Glenn Pass, and cruised over it with no snow on the pass, and no water either.
-Water sources that were usually flowing were dried up, so we were glad to get to the first water on the other side.
+Water sources that were usually flowing were dried up, so we were glad to get to the first water on the other side for a refill.
 Glenn Pass is usually a very hard pass, but i think that is often because you often get a late start up the beast, and there is often snow to deal with.

 From Glenn Pass we hit Rae Lakes, and found a camp on the spit of rock between the upper and 2nd Rae Lakes, and set about washing clothes.
 We had run into Nam and Joe on the trail, but we inadvertently lost them when we split off the trail to our 2016 camp site.
 The next morning we got going early enough to have a nice view of the first Rae lake, and the rock above it known as the Painted Lady.